San Diego Dog Bite Attorneys

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 The city of San Diego is located in California, specifically on the Pacific Ocean coast.
 As of the year 2020, the population of this city was 1,386,932, making it the 8th largest city in the country and the 2nd largest in the state.
-The city is also the county seat of San Diego County, making it the fifth most populated county in the United States, with an estimated population of 3,338,330 people as of the year 2019.
+The city is also the county seat of San Diego County, making it the fifth most populous county in the United States, with an estimated population of 3,338,330 people as of the year 2019.

 Largest animal attack settlement in 2020 for California; client suffered Traumatic Brain Injury– JUDD ROSS ALLEN